 The AUS$400m initiative will transform and renew the Museum of Applied Arts & Sciences, one of Australia’s oldest and most important cultural institutions and is intended to create a new global icon.

 The project demonstrates a change in how Sydney thinks about itself, its culture and its communities – for the first time, a State cultural institution will be sited in Western Sydney, in Parramatta, one of the fastest-growing parts of the region.

-The open two-stage competition was launched by Australia’s NSW Minister for the Arts, Don Harwin.
-It welcomes both Australian and international design teams and encourages creative and intellectual collaborations between established and emerging talent.
+The open two-stage competition, launched in January 2019, welcomedboth Australian and international design teams and encouraged creative collaborations between established and emerging talent.